zabbix/zabbix/src/go/plugins/mqtt/README.md

 'TP_PROXY', 'HTTPS_PROXY' and 'NO_PROXY', when this plugin establishes a connection.

 Although not supported, TLS encryption certificates can be used, by saving them in default locations.
-Example for ubuntu it is "/etc/ssl/certs/ directory".
+For example in ubuntu it is "/etc/ssl/certs/ directory".

 If broker URI is left empty the default value of "localhost" is used.
 If broker URI does not contain a scheme the default value of "tcp://" is used.